 (Dr. Jubbal, 2019)

 Sooner or later, you’ll encounter a subject, a paper or a project that has you completely flummoxed.
 Don’t waste time beating yourself up.
 Instead, schedule an appointment with your professor immediately, and get the help you need.

 10. Hanging in Is Easier Than Coming Back

-If you are feeling challenged now, imagine yourself returning to school in five years with a family and a high-stress job.
+If you feel challenged now, imagine returning to school in five years with a family and a high-stress job.
 Get your degree now, and you won’t have to deal with it later.

 A college degree is an investment in yourself.
-It will always work in your favor.
+It will always work in your favour.